pachyderm/docs-content/latest/run-commands/pachctl_find.md

-## pachctl copy
+## pachctl find

-Copy a Pachyderm resource.
+Find a file addition, modification, or deletion in a commit.

 ### Synopsis

-Copy a Pachyderm resource.
+fInd a file addition, modification, or deletion in a commit.

 ### Options

 ```
-  -h, --help   help for copy
+  -h, --help   help for find
 ```

 ### Options inherited from parent commands